UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 - Raise a PR back to main once the bug is fixed
 - If the PR is accepted merge the branch

+### Deployments

+When code is merged to the dev, staging or main branch, the corresponding CodeDeploy pipeline is started.

+You can look at the Deployment history [here](https://eu-west-2.console.aws.amazon.com/codesuite/codedeploy/deployments?region=eu-west-2).
+It should show you all the successful, failed and in-progress deployments for your current role.

+### Infrastructure

+Infrastructure is managed with Terraform in the [beis-sea-app](https://github.com/databarracks/beis-sea-app) repository.

+The README should have all the information you need.
+Infrastructure changes are triggered automatically by merges to the main branch.

+In the case you need to manually trigger an infrastructure deployment, you will need to contact Data Barracks directly.

 ### Pre-requisites

 - .Net 6 (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)